sivac88/GeeksForGeeks/README.md

 # GeeksForGeeks
-My solutions to the problems in GeeksforGeeks.\n Before seeing the solutions first try solving the problems.
+My solutions to the problems in GeeksforGeeks.<br/>
+Before seeing the solutions first try solving the problems.